damianhakert/damianhakert.github.io/source/_posts/2016-04-05-gitlab-pages-get-started.markdown

 ## Need some help to get started?

-We'd love your feedback on our quick start guide.
+We'd love your feedback on our [GitLab Pages Quick Start][quickstart] guide.
 If you have any questions you can submit them in the comments, or on the [issue tracker] for the GitLab Pages Quick Start Guide project.